INFJ: The Advocate (Introverted, Intuitive, Feeling, Judging)

 How common is the INFJ personality type?

-The INFJ personality type is one of the rarest - according to psychologist David Keirsey, it is inherent in up to 3 percent of the population.
+INFJs are one of the rarest types, making up only about 1 to 3 percent of the population.

 Key Characteristics of INFJ Type